-When your marketing campaign is well-executed and planned, you can measure its effectiveness based on the key performance indicators (marketing KPIs) you’ve set before you launched your campaign.
+When your marketing campaign is well-executed and planned, you can measure its effectiveness based on the key performance indicators (marketing KPIs) you set before you launch it.

 Since marketing may not always be your company’s top priority, you need to have a management structure that is supportive and aligned with your campaign’s objectives.